-From "X, Y, Z,"-"The public examination with the University of Adelaide took place on Friday, and upon the whole the questions set were reasonable and fair-Exception must, however, be taken to No. 4 in the senior barmony paper, for this particular question was ill-expressed, and, as a matter of fact, inaccurately put.
-It was as follows: - Write the following chords in the key of A minor.
-Resolve each on the tonic chord in root position, using not more than four additional chords in each case-(a) The first inversion of the supertoins seventh (chromatic); (b) the Neapolitan sixth; (c) the chord of the supertonic ninth (chromatic).
-With regard to this it may be said that (b) is a concord, and therefore needs not to be 'resolved;' (e) can be correctly followed by the tonic chord in root position, but (a) cannot.
-Probably the examiner's meaning was that the answers to (a), (b), (c) should respectively consist of not more than six chords, each example to include the required chord and to end with the tonic triad in root position, Still, this was not expressed, and the impossibility of satisfactorily dealing with (a) in the terms of the question thoroughly bewildered more than one candidate, so that a complete muddle resulted as far as this question was concerned.
+From "X. Y. Z."- The public examinations in the theory of music held in connection with the University of Adelaide took place on Friday, and upon the whole the questions set were reasonable and fair.
+Exception must, however, be taken to No. 4 in the senior harmony paper, for this particular question was ill-expressed, and, as a matter of fact, maccurately put.
+It was as a follows: - Write the following chords in the key of A minor.
+Resolve each on the tonic chord in root position, using not more than four additional chords in each case-(a) The first inversion of the supertonic seventh (chromatic); (b) the Nespolitan sixth; (c) the chord of the supertonic ninth (chromatic).'
+With regard to this it may be said that (b) is a concord, and therefore needs not to be 'resolved;' (c) can be correctly followed by the tonic chord in root position, but (a) cannot.
+Probably the examiner's meaning was that the answers to (a), (b), (c) should respectively consist of not more than six chords, each example to include the required chord and to end with the tonic triad in root position.
+Still, this was not expressed, and the impossibility of satisfactorily dealing with (a) in the terms of the question thoroughly bewildered more than one candidate, so that a complete moddle resulted as far as this question was concerned.
 Apparently the only fair course would now be to eliminate this question from the paper, and to award no marks for attempted replies to